vocdoni/developer-portal/docs/sdk/tutorial.md

   ...
 ~~~

- Questions can be added to an election with [addQuestion](sdk/reference/ElectionAPI).
+ Questions can be added to an election with [addQuestion][addQuestion].
 This is a single-choice (binary) election with only one question.

 **src/election.ts**
 ~~~ts